ZhuangLab/storm-analysis/sa_library/README.txt

  loadclib.py - Loads the correct C library depending on the OS, etc.

+ matched_filter_c.py - A python interface to the C matched_filter library.

  multi_fit_c.py - A python interface to the C multi_fit library.

  parameters.py - For parsing simple xml files such as those that describe